 These efforts are making a difference in the number of fatality and serious injury crashes.
 Between 2011 and 2014, fatal crashes involving a CMV decreased by 7.5 percent.
 However, in 2014 the 99 fatality crashes Missouri experienced was 2 percent higher than what Missouri averaged over the most recent five years.
-The number of fatal crashes reported through the second quarter of 2015 is 57, which is 16 more than the same period in 2014.
-This is an increase of 39 percent.
+The number of fatal crashes reported for the first quarter of 2015 is 23, which is seven more than reported through the first quarter of 2014, or a 43.8 percent increase.

 Between 2011 and 2014, CMV serious injury crashes decreased by 17.9 percent and the 285 serious injury crashes Missouri experienced in 2014 was 10.9 percent lower than the most recent five-year average.
-The number of serious injury crashes reported through the second guarter of 2015 is 149, which is 14 more than the same period in 2014.
-This is an increase of 10.4 percent.
-Diminished funding may hamper the department's ability to make significant safety improvements in the future.
+The number of serious injury crashes reported for the first quarter of 2015 is 58, which is eight less than reported through the first quarter of 2014, or a decrease of 12.1 percent.
+However, diminished funding may hamper the department's ability to make significant safety improvements in the future.

-\YTD 2015 - Due to a backlog of crash reports into STARS, these measures will only illustrate data derived from TMS.
+YTD 2015 - Due to a backlog of crash reports into STARS, the fatality measure for the first quarter of 2015 will only illustrate data derived from TMS.